knpuniversity/oauth/knpu/facebook.rst

 Our OAuth flow *did* fail.
-But even still, the Facebook object looks and finds a valid access token that it stored in the session from the last, successful authorization we did.
+But even still, the Facebook object looks and finds a valid access token that it stored in the session from the last, successful authorization.
 That's nice, but it's unexpected.
 Just remember that ``getUser`` tries many things: like exchanging the authorization code for an access token or simply finding an access token that it already stored in the session.

 To see the error page, clear out your session cookie to reset everything.
 Log back in, then connect with Facebook but deny the request again.
-Bam!
+Oh Cluck!
 Error page!
-Without any session data to fall back on, the Facebook object doesn't have an access token and so can't make the API request to ``/me`` to get it.
+Without any session data to fall back on, the Facebook object doesn't have an access token and so can't make an API request to get the user id.

 Saving the Facebook User ID
 ---------------------------